facebook/react-native-website/docs/native-modules-ios.md

 ```

 You can then invoke the callback in your native function, providing whatever result you want to pass to Javascript in an array.
 Note that `RCTResponseSenderBlock` accepts only one argument - an array of parameters to pass to the JavaScript callback.
-Below you will pass back the ID of an event just created.
+Below you will pass back the ID of an event created in an earlier call.

 > It is important to highlight that the callback is not invoked immediately after the native function completes—remember the communication is asynchronous.